Food & Nutrition Services

 Food & Nutrition Services’ Proactive Response To The Nationwide Epidemic Concerning “Lunch Shaming”

 - No food will be removed from a child’s lunch tray unless a parent/guardian sends specific instructions in an e-mail to either firstname.lastname@example.org or email@example.com requesting a message be applied to their child’s account stating “no extras”, “no ala carte”, etc.

 - Additional items purchased will be charged to the student’s account.

-- "Low Balance" notifications are sent to parent/guardian's e-mail of record with the district everyday their student's account balance falls below $5.00.
-Parents/guardians have the ability to toggle on and off the "low balance" notifications in Skyward Family Access.
+- "Low Balance Alert" notifications are sent to parent/guardian's email of record with the district everyday their student's account balance falls below $5.00.
+Parents/guardians have the choice to toggle on and off the "low balance alert" notifications in Skyward Family Access.

 Our Taco Meat is made with chicken to help comply with the USDA guidelines for sodium content

 Looking for occasional work that has the same hours as your children and requires no evenings or week-ends?